Omnikar/levelhead-wiki.github.io/source/content/tech-list/environment.md

 ### Bump Jump _(AKA Bumper Jump)_
 From a solid surface, walk onto a bumper flush with the surface and press jump on contact with the bumper.
 GR-18 will be propelled **12** tiles upwards.
 While sprinting on a solid surface, jump as you hit a bumper that is flush with the surface.
 GR-18 will launch about **15** tiles upwards.
+This also works with punchers, which will launch GR-18 **16** tiles upward normally, and **18** tiles while sprinting.

 Tech demo level :[d0q9w69 | "Bumper Jump Lesson" by BscotchKarl @bscotch042](https://levelhead.io/+d0q9w69) Tech demo level :[cjx34x4 | "Bumper: Big Jump!" by SleepyDoof @zchv6z](https://levelhead.io/+cjx34x4)